Lakeland Finland starts here

 Lietsaari – a paradise island on Lake Päijänne

-Lietsaari is a small but unusual island in Päijänne National Park, next to Kelvenne island.
+Lietsaari is a small island in Päijänne National Park, next to Kelvenne island.
 The highlight of Lietsaari is its narrow cape with fine sandy beaches.
 When you dip your feet in the water on the sandbanks of the cape, you are transported to a magical land.
 You can reach the island on a taxi boat from Padasjoki or Lehmonkärki Resort.